 Despite all of this greatness, the only Indonesian culinary invention known to a significant percentage of non-Indonesian-Americans is tempeh, a fermented soy food which like China’s tofu is beloved by most who’ve eaten it but seems to frighten the certain insecure types for whom soybean derivatives are somehow threatening to ones sexual security.
 Both those who love tempeh and those who are traumatized by tempeh are in luck, however, because there’s a lot more to Indonesian cuisine than than just beans.

 My own Columbus moment with Indonesian food came around 1998 when in an attempt to avoid the almost endless rush hour crush from Santa Monica to Chino I tried to take National Boulevard and was blown off course.
 I washed ashore at the doorstep of Indo Café in Palms and — having never had Indonesian food before — did the only sensible thing that I could think of and ordered dinner.
 For years afterward the intense and unfamiliar flavors lingered in my memory like a wonderful, vivid dream.
-The problem was that I my hazy memory didn’t include the restaurant’s name and to this day I have a hard time getting my bearings anywhere west of La Cienega.
+The problem was that my hazy memory didn’t record the restaurant’s name and to this day I have a hard time getting my bearings anywhere west of La Cienega.
 To make matters worse, the internet was something that came on a disc in the mail and phones could only make phone calls.

 As I scoured the Westside in search of this edenic dining experience, I found and ate at Ramayani in Tehrangeles and Simpang Asia, also in Palms.
 At Simpang I’d been very close — Indo Café had been located just across the street — but I didn’t notice it because it had by then been closed due to a kitchen fire.
 It later re-opened but by then I was in love with Simpang and had a hard time pulling myself away.
 I fully intended to return but Indo Cafe closed once more, this time for good.